 And, when you get your feeding style in the right place, it compliments your whole strategy for raising a healthy child.

-When food items are passed around the table (we pass to the right at our house, too), all food options get handed around and each child holds, looks at, and smells all the individual foods at the table.
+When food items are passed around the table (we pass to the right at our house, too), all food options get handed around and each child holds, looks at, and smells all the individual foods on the table.

-Even if your picky eater snubs the broccoli, she still needs to be polite and pass it around!
+Even if your picky eater snubs broccoli, she still needs to be polite and pass it around!

-Meals Served Family Style for Young Children
+Family Style Dining for Young Children

 I’m often asked whether families can begin family style eating with younger children.
 The good news is you can!